JosefMoosholzer/JosefMoosholzer.github.io/_pages/lauren.md

 I have never before opened up to anyone emotionally.
 And never thought I have done to such extent in my life.
 But I did.
 I always thought that I would go crazy being around a person for such long periods.
 But I didn't.

 But here I am.
 And you are sitting right there.
 Giving me a weird look, I reciprocate.
 You signal me with your finger to come over, I make baby steps.
-You quickly glance next to you, I take a glance too.
+You quickly glance to your left, I take a glance too.
 Another baby step.
-We repeat, until I am next to you.
+We repeat, until I am standing right next to you.
 We break out in laughter.
 You tell me you love me.

 And I love you too 😘